infrablocks/terraform-aws-api-gateway/README.md

 | certificate_arn  | The ARN of the created Service Certificate |
 | root_resource_id | The resource ID of the REST API's root     |

+### Compatibility

+This module is compatible with Terraform versions greater than or equal to Terraform 0.14.

 Development
 -----------

 ### Machine Requirements

 In order for the build to run correctly, a few tools will need to be installed on your development machine:

 * Ruby (2.3.1)
 * Bundler